 With the use of GWR to combine data from different sources and parameters, there was a clear improvement when the concentrations were cross-validated with sites not used in the GWR, correlation coefficients between the dataset and the monitoring sites were R2 = 0.82 versus R2 = 0.62 for the GWR case and non-GWR case respectively.

 For our study, this concentration dataset was then regridded to 12 km resolution, to match the resolution of the NACR dataset and to reduce uncertainties propagated by the GWR model at fine resolution.
 This was done using a two-step aggregation process.
 First ArcGIS’s built in aggregate function was used to create larger coarser grid cells closer to the desired size (12 km).
 Then regridding was done in MATLAB by using latitude and longitude data from SAT, before calculating the average concentration for each 12 km grid cell.

+Bayesian Maximum Entropy Estimation

+The third dataset was developed specifically for this project, using a Bayesian Maximum Entropy kriging estimation.
+PM2.5. concentration data collected from thousands of monitoring stations were obtained from the EPA AIRS (AQS) Database from 1999 to 2016 from sites across the US.
+A few limitations of estimations using this dataset include: the uneven distribution of monitoring sites throughout the country with a bias towards regions of high concentration and the smaller number of monitoring sites in earlier years.

+Bayesian Maximum Entropy (BME) is a geostatistical estimation framework that reduces to a kriging estimation as hard data becomes less readily available[7] (for more information see Jat et al. 2016[7], Christakos 1990[8], Christakos and Serre 2000[9]).